Shivam0712/Insight-Data-Engineering-Coding-Challenge/README.md

 To run the code, execute run.sh as an executable.
 The output of the programs can be found in the output folder as a text file labeled "repeat_donors.txt".

-# Libraries Required
+## Libraries Required

 My code uses sys, datetime, and numpy libraries.

-# Inputs
+## Inputs

 My code takes two inputs:

 1. percentile.txt - text file that indicates the percentile to be calculated for donations from repeat donors.
 2. itcont.txt - text file with contribution information.

-For the itcont.txt file, the code uses six fields, with the following considerations:
+The code uses six fields from the itcont.txt file, with the following considerations:

 * CMTE_ID: must not be empty
 * NAME: must not be empty